scoulomb/myk8s/Security/3-4-network-policy-RelaxingPolicy.md

 k create -f deny-all.yaml
 ````

-If I run `/interpod-com-test.sh`, it will succeed.
+If I run `/interpod-com-test.sh`, it will work as CIDR.
 What happen if I edit the label of new app.

 ````buildoutcfg